auth0/docs/articles/getting-started/the-basics.md

 Tenant characteristics:

 - The tenant name has to be unique.
-(See in the next paragraph that it is used to create your own personal domain).
+It will be used to create your personal domain.
 - The tenant name must be all lowercase.
 - The tenant name cannot be changed after creation.
 - You can create more than one tenant; in fact, you are encouraged to do so for each environment you have (such as Development, Staging, or Production).